Gohla/pie/tutorial/src/2_top_down/index.md

 ```

 The `task_has_output`, `get_task_output`, and `set_task_output` methods manipulate task outputs in `NodeData::Task`.
-When a task is added to the dependency graph, it does not have an output yet, so we use `Option<O>` to store the output and pass in `None`.

 Again, we are using panics here to indicate unrecoverable programming errors.

 #### Dependencies

-Finally, we need methods to query and manipulate dependencies.
+Now we need methods to query and manipulate dependencies.
 The edges in the graph are dependencies between tasks and files.
 Tasks can depend on other tasks and files, but there are no dependencies between files.
-An edge does not have its own dedicated representation, and is simply represented by two `Node`s: the source node and the destination node of the edge.
+An edge does not have its own dedicated representation, and is simply represented by two nodes: the source node and the destination node of the edge.

 Add the following code to `src/store.rs`: